 We do understand that finances are tight for some!
 Just remember, every aspect of law school is going to be expensive.
 A relatively small investment now may not only get you into your school of choice, but a high score may land you a sizable entrance scholarship, covering our fees many times over.
 And remember those all-important tax credits & refunds!

 Bottom line: we're very good at what we do.
 Can you find cheaper out there?
 Absolutely.
 But a word to the wise: this isn't really the time in life to hunt for the discount.
 Go for quality on this one.

 A: We're incorporated, so we must collect sales tax.
 HST #835917170

 Q: How do I pay?
 Can I pay by credit card?

-A: We accept basically every kind of payment except debit cards (Interac e-transfers are fine).
-And yes, we use Square to process all credit cards; we thought about charging you a 1.5% surcharge on credit cards so that we'd split the cost, but we thought that was a little cheap.
+A: We accept every kind of payment.
+We use Square to process all debit and credit cards; we thought about charging you a 1.5% surcharge on credit cards so that we'd split the cost, but we thought that was a little cheap.
 So charge 'er up!

 Q: What score do I need to get into ____ School of Law?

 A. This is a conversation to have in person.
 But as a general rule, our goal for every student is to get them into the 160s.

 Q: What did Nick score on the LSAT?